Lee Westwood hopeful for US Open after Sweden victory

 In 1998, he secured his first win on the American tour just a week before the Masters, but went on to finish a modest 44th at Augusta.

-Since then, he has finished third or better in major tournaments on seven occasions, including a tie for third at this year's first major, the Masters, in April.
+Since then, he has finished third or better in major tournaments on seven occasions, the Masters, in April.

 Westwood has now won the Swedish tournament, formerly known as the Scandinavian Masters, three times in three decades.